KononAV/FPSProject/README.md

 The game also includes a single-player mode for solo gameplay.

 3D models for both players and enemies are sourced from Mixamo.
-Maps assets sare sourced from from Epic Game store
+Maps assets sare sourced from from Epic Game store.